mamantoha/mpd_client/MPD_COMMANDS.md

 > Same as `update`, but also rescans unmodified files.

+---
+`readcomments [URI] => fetch_object`

+> Read "comments" (i.e. key-value pairs) from the file specified by `URI`.
+This `URI` can be a path relative to the music directory or a URL in the form `file:///foo/bar.ogg`.

+> The response consists of lines in the form "KEY: VALUE".
+Comments with suspicious characters (e.g. newlines) are ignored silently.

+> The meaning of these depends on the codec, and not all decoder plugins support it.
+For example, on Ogg files, this lists the Vorbis comments.

 ### Sticker Commands

 "Stickers" are pieces of information attached to existing MPD objects (e.g. song files, directories, albums).
 Clients can create arbitrary name/value pairs.
 MPD itself does not assume any special meaning in them.